lee0c/lee0c.github.io/_posts/2026/2026-01-11-spinning-plants.md

 ### hemp

 - awful feeling. awful awful awful. hate.
+- easy to spin
+- quite grippy
-- easy to spin, quite grippy, easy joins
+- easy joins
 - difficult to tell apart from stray plant matter

 ### rose

-- incredibly soft. shiny and very pretty
+- incredibly soft; shiny and very pretty
-- quite difficult to spin. wanted to go thin. joins were tough, it's quite slippery
+- quite difficult to spin
+- wanted to go thin
+- joins were tough, it's quite slippery
 - needed slow and careful drafting because of the above - I brought my wheel down to a lower ratio which is rare

+### tencel

+- also felt a bit wear-y like banana
+- spun a bit thick and liked to clump
+- not as bad as rose on the slippery front
+- very shiny, almost glittery in spots
+- dense and spun up fast